sergio-santiago/management-restaurant-orders/README.md

 # Management restaurant orders
-System to manage the orders of a restoration business developed in Java, final project of 1ºDAW.
+System to manage the orders of a restoration business developed in Java.
 * The database used in the project is an Oracle Database 11g Express Edition
 * For the graphical part the Swing graphic library is used
 * The project is structured in a MVC pattern